seeker142/seeker142.github.io/_posts/Honzuki/2023-12-09-honzuki_drama10.markdown

 「I bet Myne wouldn't have ever come back if any other nobleman was her fiance.」

-Ferdinand-sama helped Myne from the time she was a commoner, and knew how important her connection to her family was.
+Ferdinand-sama supported Myne from the time she was a commoner.
+He knew how important her connection to her family was.
 I believe that's why he brought Myne back to us.

 「He helped Myne survive as a noble and brought her back safely...
 I guess I can acknowledge his efforts there.」